julienadatrain/Adatrain-website/README.md

  5. **2M Self pledge**: We self pledged 2M Ada to our pools which gives us the incentive to achieve the best performance possible, as well as secure our setup.

 ### Latest News

+- epoch 210: All systems are running properly and up to date.
+Staked Ada increased from 6.4 to 11.2M - thank you for delegating to our pool.
-- epoch 209: All systems running properly and up to date.
+- epoch 209: All systems are running properly and up to date.
 Discovery Stake Pool is now appearing in Daedalus.
 - epoch 208: Discovery Stake Pool + 3 Relay Nodes are live and running.
 We have sadly been affected by the Daedalus bug and our pool did not appear in the list.